Commercial Pilot Course Costs (for those with no previous experience):

 The “Enrolment“ page will guide you in starting your training program and provide you with a list of ground school supplies required for the course.

 It is not necessary to obtain a private pilot license prior to commencing training for a commercial helicopter pilot license.
-Most CPL-H candidates skip the private pilot training program.
+Most CPL-

-The cost of commercial pilot training is fully deductible from personal income tax for Canadian residents and is sales tax exempt provided it is completed with a HRSDC recognized Canadian flight school.
+The cost of commercial pilot training is fully deductible from personal income tax for Canadian residents and is sales tax exempt provided it is completed with an Employment and Social Development Canada (ESDC) recognized flight school.
+Advanced Heli-

 Requirements